chef-boneyard/windows/README.md

 - name: name attribute, The task name.
 - command: The command the task will run.
 - cwd: The directory the task will be run from.
-- user: The user to run the task as. (requires password)
+- user: The user to run the task as.
 - password: The user's password. (requires user)
 - run_level: Run with limited or highest privileges.
 - frequency: Frequency with which to run the task. (hourly, daily, ect.)